-The number of persons onboard is limited.
+The number of persons ondoard is limited.
 The maximum possible number of persons is indicated in the technical data and on the builder's plate.

-Always check that the each person onboard is sitting in the designated seating area.
+Always check that the each person onboard are sitting in the designated seating area.
+On the picture (Fig.3) you can see the recommended location of the crew onboard.
 All persons should always use the handholds to avoid falling overboard.

-Person indicated in the Fig.3 as "H", must use the handle under the seat.
+Person indicated in the Fig.3 as "F", must use the handle under the seat.